tomvanbraeckel/yamcs.github.com/docs/server/Logging.md

 Out files are directly captured from the process standard output and error streams.
 The logging level is typically less detailed then with `yamcs-server.log.x`, but the files may contain stdout and stderr output which does not make use of Yamcs' logging system.

 Out files are rotated over a maximum of 5 files.
 There is no size restriction on the file, but since the logging is not so detailed, the files do not grow very large. `x` is a sequence number.
 The lower the number, the more recent the logs.
 The most recent out file can always be found at `/opt/yamcs/log/yamcs-server.out.0`.
-Not that when Yamcs Server is restarted the out files will always rotate.
+Note that when Yamcs Server is restarted the out files will always rotate.

 ### Configuration